 Local tip: After you’ve explored the museum, be sure to check out one of Belfast’s stellar pubs.
 The Crown Liquor Saloon gets consistently high ratings from tourists, but see what locals say about their favorite spots.

-Just off the western coast of Galway, the Aran Islands feel like a land time forgot.
-The local inhabitants still speak the ancient Gaelic language (as well as English), and the archaic landscape of epic cliffs and subtle hills attract travelers from around the world.
+Just off the western coast of Galway, the Aran Islands feel like a land time forgotten.
+The local inhabitants still speak the ancient Gaelic language (as well as English), and the archaic landscape of epic cliffs and subtle hills attracts travelers from around the world.

 Ireland is full of amazing castles.
 Most of them charge an entrance fee, but if you’ve got a castle itch to scratch and are stretched for cash, swing by the Rock of Dunamase.
 You can wander around the ruins of this 12th-century castle located in south of Dublin in County Laois for free.
 Even in ruins, the castle looks incredibly majestic as it lords over the surrounding countryside.
 If you make the trip, make sure to download the free audio guide from the County Laois City Council website so you have an idea of what you’re looking at.